 For the Limerent, the end-game is to obtain emotional investment and reciprocation from the LO.

-In other words, sex with the LO isn’t the primary motivator.
+In other words, physical intimacy with the LO isn’t the primary motivator.
 That’s not to say the Limerent doesn’t desire such a thing.
 But the fantasies that keep the Limerent awake at night are those in which the Limerent and the LO share an intimate moment, such as cooking, walks on the beach, or cuddling away somewhere.

-In fact, a few Limerents might actually be repulsed by sexual fantasies because these violate their image of a pure and “unspoilt” LO.
+In fact, a few Limerents might actually be repulsed by fantasies of them and the LO while being intimate because these violate their image of a pure and “unspoilt” LO.

-An exception to this are cases when sex itself is viewed as an emotional reciprocation.
-Just as a kiss can mean “I like you”, a Limerent can perceive sex with the LO as another way of saying “I love you”.
+An exception to this are cases when physical intimacy itself is viewed as an emotional reciprocation.
+Just as a kiss can mean “I like you”, a Limerent can perceive intercourse with the LO as another way of saying “I love you”.